open-cloud/xos/docs/core_models.md

 specifications.
 They are defined in their full detail in the source code (see [core.xproto](https://github.com/opencord/xos/blob/master/xos/core/models/core.xproto)).
-The following summarizes these core models -- along with the key relationships (bindings) among them -- in words.
+The following summarizes these core models—along with the key relationships (bindings) among them—in words.

 * **Service:** Represents an elastically scalable, multi-tenant program, including the declarative state needed to instantiate,